alligatorjazz/tribune/README.md

 # Tribune

 Tribune seeks to provide a few quality-of-life features to speed up the process of designing and blogging on Neocities - or any static site hosting provider of your choice.

+# Building From Source

+For the moment, the only way to use Tribune is to build it from source.
+Binaries for Linux, Mac, and Windows coming soon.

+Luckily, it's simple - just make sure you have [`cargo`](https://github.com/rust-lang/cargo) and [`zip`](https://www.tecmint.com/install-zip-and-unzip-in-linux/) installed and accessible from the command line.

+In the repo root folder, run:
+`make`
+...and you're done.

 > [!WARNING]
-> Tribune is still very much in beta (< 1.0.0) - there will be bugs!
+> Tribune is still very much in alpha (< 1.0.0) - there will be bugs!
 Before downloading, make sure you make a backup of your site first.

 # Quick Start